 Why Speed of Knowledge Acquisition is the Real Differentiator

-During a recent call, one of our colleagues brought up that most organizations haven’t realized how fast AI can ingest domain knowledge once self-modification becomes practical.
-Traditional models handle generic tasks fairly well, but they can’t spontaneously morph into a hyper-specialist overnight.
-Self-modifying agents potentially can—by reading domain-specific documents, code repositories, or customer data, then rewriting relevant logic to serve that niche.
+Most organizations have yet to realize how quickly AI can ingest domain knowledge once self-modification becomes practical.
+While traditional models handle generic tasks well, they can’t spontaneously morph into hyper-specialists.
+Self-modifying agents can, by rewriting logic to serve specific niches.

 Key Elements Enabling Self-Modification